-We would have loved to keep in your own sweet paradise of the dream world and would have outrightly said, “No, Google loves all, brands and others alike”.
-But we are your well-wisher and would like you to wake up to the truth, which is, Google prefers Brands.
+We would have loved to keep in your sweet paradise of the dream world and would have outrightly said, “No, Google loves all, brands and others alike”.
+But we are your well-wisher and would like you to wake up to the truth, which is, that Google prefers Brands.
 Period.

-Maybe “prefers” would classify as an understatement: brands rank quicker, rank easier and are more sturdy to updates
+Maybe “prefers” would classify as an understatement: brands rank quicker, rank easier, and are more sturdy to updates

 “I don’t stand a chance.”

 Does Google prefer ‘Brands’ We would have loved to keep in your sweet paradise of the dream world and would have outrightly said, “No, Google loves all, brands and others alike”?
 But we are your well-wisher and would like you to wake up to the truth, which is, that Google prefers Brands.
 Period.
 Maybe “prefers” would classify as an understatement: brands rank quicker, rank easier, and are more sturdy to update “I don’t stand a chance.”

 Is that you who has screamed that?
 Well, have a heart.

 Just because you run a small website and are a startup doesn’t mean that you are doomed to be bullied by your branded competitors.
 We have helped our small business clients build strong online brands.

 a) what brand signals does Google use and

 b) how to get them

 The best way to form brand signals is to essentially build a brand.